expothecary/geo_sql/README.md

 module must be available as it is (currently) used to do the serialization in memory.
 The Spatialite module does not need to be initialized on a Geopackage database, but it does need to be available on the system for GeoSQL to use.

-NOTE: If the `Geometry` library gains support for the Geopackage binary format, similar to its suport for the WKB format, then the Spatialite requirement may be dropped.

 ### Readying the Repo with `GeoSQL.init/1`